Weak Signal Asymptotics for Sequentially Randomized Experiments: Introduction

 \section{Introduction}

-\ifx \useplain\undefined Sequential experiments \else Sequential experiments,\blfootnote{ .
-We are grateful for detailed comments from Susan Athey, Peter Glynn, David Goldberg, Kei Hirano, Mike Harrison, David Hirshberg, Max Kasy, Emilie Kaufmann, Tor Lattimore, Dan Russo and David Simchi-Levi on an earlier version of this manuscript, and for valuable feedback from a number of colleagues as well as seminar participants at Columbia, Cornell, Heidelberg, Northwestern and Stanford.} \fi pioneered by \citet{wald1947sequential} and \citet{robbins1952some}, involve collecting data over time using a design that adapts to past experience.
-The promise of sequential (or adaptive) experiments is that, relative to classical randomized trials, they can effectively concentrate power on studying the most promising alternatives and save on costs by helping us avoid repeatedly taking sub-optimal actions.
+Sequential experiments,\blfootnote{ Version: June 2023.
+An earlier draft of this paper was circulated under the title {\it Diffusion Asymptotics for Sequential Experiments}.
+Xu Kuang published under a different full name in earlier versions of this manuscript.
+Please use {\it X.~Kuang and S.~Wager} when citing this paper. \\ We are grateful to the referees and editors at Management Science for their detailed comments.
+We are also grateful for valuable feedback and suggestions from Susan Athey, Lin Fan, Peter Glynn, David Goldberg, Keisuke Hirano, Michael Harrison, David Hirshberg, Max Kasy, Emilie Kaufmann, Tor Lattimore, Neil Walton, Jack Porter, Daniel Russo, David Simchi-Levi, as well as seminar participants at a number of venues.} pioneered by \citet{wald1947sequential} and \citet{robbins1952some}, involve collecting data over time using a design that adapts to past experience.
+Relative to classical randomized trials, they can effectively concentrate power on studying the most promising alternatives and save on costs by helping us avoid repeatedly taking sub-optimal actions.
 Such experiments have now become widely adopted for automated decision making; for example, \citet{hill2017efficient} show how sequential experiments can be used to optimize the layout and content of a website, while \citet{ferreira2018online} discuss applications to pricing and online revenue management.

-In automated decision-making applications, it is common to run multiple experiments in parallel while searching over a complex decision space, and so it is important to use robust methods that do not require frequent human oversight.
-As such, most existing in this area has focused on proving robust worst-case guarantees for adaptive learning that can help give us confidence in letting these algorithms run fairly independently; see \citet{bubeck2012regret} for a review and discussion.
+Most existing research in sequential experimentation has focused on proving robust, worst-case guarantees.
+This has been motivated in a large part by automated decision making applications, such as website optimization and dynamic pricing, where it is common to run a large number of experiments in parallel while searching over a decision space.
+In these settings, it is important to use robust methods that perform reasonably well across all problem instances, so that they do not require frequent human oversight; see \citet{bubeck2012regret} for a review and discussion.